The 7 Best Hardware Encoders for Live Streaming (Update)

-That said, let’s start with a look at what an encoder is, what it does, and why hardware encoding is often preferable over software encoding.
+Let’s start by looking at what an encoder is, what it does, and why hardware encoding is often preferable over software encoding.

 What Is an Encoder and Why Is Hardware Better?

-An encoder is a device or program that inputs a video signal and outputs either a compressed stream for delivery and transcoding to a cloud service or a complete encoding ladder ready for delivery.
+An encoder is a device or program that inputs a video signal and outputs either a compressed stream for delivery to a cloud service for transcoding or a complete encoding ladder ready for direct delivery to viewers.
 I’ll cover only the former category in this blog post, not the latter.

-Most software-based video mixers, from OBS to the TriCaster, have integrated encoding capabilities, which are always an option.
+Most software-based video mixers, from OBS to the TriCaster, have integrated encoding capabilities, which are always an option for encoding and delivering a stream to the cloud service.
 However, because encoding is a CPU-intensive process that can steal CPU cycles from these programs (and potentially degrade performance or stability), many producers eschew using an integrated encoder for a separate hardware encoder.

 Before digging deeper, let’s distinguish encoders from capture devices.
 It’s easy to confuse the two because many encoders and capture devices may look similar and come from the same manufacturer.
-However, capture products almost always connect your video source to a computer, typically via USB, so you can input your video into a video mixing application.
-In contrast, encoders input your video, encode into a compressed format, and deliver it to the internet for transcoding.
+However, capture products typically connect your video source to a computer, usually via USB, so you can input your video into a video mixing application like OBS or Wirecast.
+In contrast, encoders directly input video from a camera or camcorder, encode it into a compressed format, connect to your cloud service, and deliver the stream to the internet for transcoding.

 Like most technical products, identifying the best encoder for a particular application starts with a number of questions.